305 x 120 x 60mm Cellulose Gusset Bag x 1000

 VOLUME: holds up to approx. 1 Kg of rice

-Pack of 1000 biodegradable and compostable food grade bags (with a gusset to accommodate extra volume) totally clear, cellulose (cellophane) bags.
+Pack of 1000 biodegradable and compostable food grade bags (with a gusset to accommodate extra volume) totally clear, cellulose (cellophane) crimp bottom bags.

 Measuring approximately 305 x 120 x 60mm, these cellulose gusset bag will hold approx. 800 - 1000g of rice.
 For heavier amounts (over 700g) we recommend strengthening the bottom crimp seal with tape or our sealers for extra security.

-Storage: Keep dry and below 30ºC (ideally between 17-23ºC) and away from local heat source or direct sunlight.
+Storage: To maximise shelf life, keep film dry and below 30ºC (ideally between 17-23ºC) and away from local heat source or direct sunlight.